kdottiemo/git-novice-develop-gitlab/_episodes/07-github.md

 Note: Since this repository will be connected to a local repository, it needs to be empty.
 Leave "Initialize this repository with a README" unchecked, and keep "None" as options for both "Add .gitignore" and "Add a license."
-See the "GitHub License and README files" exercise below for a full explanation of why the repository needs to be empty.
+See the "GitLab License and README files" exercise below for a full explanation of why the repository needs to be empty.

 As soon as the repository is created, GitLab displays a page with a URL and some